 Crash injures two, damages home

 GRAND JUNCTION, Colo.
-(KKCO) - A couple of cars were involved in a collision with a house Monday night.
+(KJCT) - A couple of cars were involved in a collision with a house Monday night.

 It happened around 6:30 p.m. at 28 and a Half and Orchard.